Operations App

 complementary discipline on the shared-contract side.

-Section titled “Relationship to the other agent surfaces”The Operations app hosts the Operations Agent.
-The World Agent
+Section titled “Relationship to the agent surfaces”The World Agent is accessible inside the

-surface — but lives in spectral.worlds and is summoned through API calls, not composed into the
+exploration surface — but lives in spectral.worlds and is summoned through API calls.

-The full three-agent topology (Spectral Agent, World Agent, Operations Agent), their boundaries, and their interaction patterns are documented in Agent Architecture.
-This page covers where the Operations app hosts those agents; that page covers what the agents are.
+The full agent topology (the World Agent plus test-agent reference implementations), its boundaries, and its interaction patterns are documented in Agent Architecture.
+This page covers where the Operations app surfaces the World Agent; that page covers what the agent is.

 Pages in this subtree